-In most circumstances, you first need to attempt to reach agreement with the other parent if you want to change your child's name.
+In most circumstances, you first need to attempt to reach agreement with the other parent if you want to change your child's name, if it is safe to do so.

 If you cannot reach agreement, or if you cannot find the other parent, you can apply to the court to change the child's name.
 However, before you can apply to the court you must comply with the pre-action procedures.
 This usually includes attending FDR.
-For further information about FDR and preaction procedures, including exemptions, see > section 4.2.
+For further information about FDR and pre-action procedures, including exemptions, see > section 4.2.